renaidn/ConnectionsLab/project1/documentation.md

     background(255);
 }
 ```
-- <i>Eyedropper tool imitation</i> - in order to make it possible to choose colors from the Crayola color palette, I have added an on click function, which is placed inside of a <b>for loop</b> that iterates through palette items.
+- <i>Eyedropper tool imitation & current color display</i> - in order to make it possible to choose colors from the Crayola color palette, I have added an on click function, which is placed inside of a <b>for loop</b> that iterates through palette items.
 This <b>for loop</b> is a part of page load function that fetches data from json file, which is made for the convinience.
 A variable that stores current color hex is updated, and this variable is used as a <b>stroke</b> value by the active brush option.
 To give a visual cue to the user that the color is chosen, border setting of the color item is update.
 In case if the color is chosen, it's border is made to be thick, and matching to the color of the palette body, to make the color item look smaller than all of the other color items.
 I came up with this decision because due to the variety of colors represented on the palette, I couldn't find a color which would look definitively contrast to all of the Crayola colors from the palette.
 This means that instead of manipulating color, I needed to manipulate the size.
 However, I couldn't make the color item actually smaller or bigger either because it shifted the whole palette.
 So, as an alternative, I set the <b>box-sizing</b> property of the color items to <b>border-box</b>, which allowed me to get this visual effect of size change.
+To also display some other color related information (color name and hex), I have updated respective <b>innerHTML</b> values in the same <b>for loop</b>.
 ```
-// ITERATE THROUGH THE PALETTE ITEMS
 for (let i = 0; i < listitems.length; i++) {
                 // SET ON CLICK FUNCTION FOR PALETTE ITEM listitems[i].addEventListener("click", () => {
                     colorNow = allColors[i].hex;